April 14, 2014. Dr. Marta Wegorzewska, PhD , in collaboration with Dr. Seth Bokser, MD.

 I am terrified of giving birth one day.
 As a twenty-eight-year-old woman who is planning to have a child in the foreseeable future, giving birth is number one on my list of irrational fears.
 Can’t my partner do it?
 He is better at handling pain anyway.

 This fear lurks in my mind.
 I often browse Facebook pages of friends who have succeeded in giving birth to convince myself it is indeed possible.
 In doing so, I recently discovered a Tedx Talk by Ina May Gaskin, mother of midwifery, who describes a culture of fear surrounding childbirth in the US.
 I am not alone?

-It is no secret that labor is painful.
-Stories get passed down through generations and linger in every woman’s mind.
+Everyone knows labor is painful.
+Stories are passed down through generations and linger in every woman’s mind.
 The due date becomes a moving target.
 Minutes fall off rapidly from the clock.
 Time moves faster towards the things we fear most.

 As the mind races to acknowledge its fears of the uncontrollable future, the present moment passes by unnoticed.
 The remarkable finite experience of pregnancy is left unexplored.

 Mindfulness, rooted in Buddhism and adopted in the West by Jon Kabat-Zin, PhD, is the practice of paying attention to the present moment without judgment while letting go of thoughts about the past or anxieties about the future.1

 In the present moment, a pregnant woman’s body undergoes daily changes.
 A being grows inside her, dependent on her for nutrients and protection.
 Stop and take a second to think about that—for nine months a woman houses another being inside her body.
 The biology of pregnancy is remarkably complex and full of fascinating mysteries.

 The mind can in fact be trained to be present.
 Mindfulness practice has been scientifically proven to reduce stress, improve psychological well-being, help with anxiety and depression and improve immune function in adults.2-7